 Once you have identified some areas of background knowledge your students need, build that knowledge by:

-• pre-teaching important vocabulary words and concepts
+• Pre-teaching important vocabulary words and concepts

 Home language connection